Filter feeder: Arthropods

-Like all arthropods, crustaceans are ecdysozoans, a clade without cilia.
-Cilia play an important role for many filter feeding animals, but because crustaceans don't have them, they need to use modified extremities for filter feeding instead.
+Aquatic arthropods, such as crustaceans, are ecdysozoans, a clade without cilia, which play an important role for other filter feeding animals.
+Crustaceans instead use modified extremities for filter feeding.
 Mysidaceans live close to shore and hover above the sea floor, constantly collecting particles with their filter basket.
-They are an important food source for herring, cod, flounder, and striped bass.
-Mysids have a high resistance to toxins in polluted areas, and may contribute to high toxin levels in their predators.
-Antarctic krill manages to directly utilize the minute phytoplankton cells, which no other higher animal of krill size can do.
-This is accomplished through filter feeding, using the krill's developed front legs, providing for a very efficient filtering apparatus: the six thoracopods form a very effective "feeding basket" used to collect phytoplankton from the open water.
-In the animation at the top of this page, the krill is hovering at a 55° angle on the spot.
+They are an important food source for larger animals such as herring, cod, flounder, and striped bass.
+Mysids have a high resistance to toxins in polluted areas, and may contribute to high toxin levels in their predators due to biomagnification.
+Antarctic krill directly utilizes the minute phytoplankton cells, filter feeding with its developed front legs, providing for a very efficient filtering apparatus: the six thoracopods form an effective "feeding basket" used to collect phytoplankton from the open water.
 In lower food concentrations, the feeding basket is pushed through the water for over half a meter in an opened position, and then the algae are combed to the mouth opening with special setae on the inner side of the thoracopods.
 Porcelain crabs have feeding appendages covered with setae to filter food particles from the flowing water.
 Most species of barnacles are filter feeders, using their highly modified legs to sift plankton from the water.

-Also some insects with aquatic larvae or nymphs are filter feeders during their aquatic stage.
-Such as some species of mayfly nymphs, mosquito larvae, and black fly larvae.
+Some insects with aquatic larvae or nymphs are filter feeders during their aquatic stage.
+This includes some species of mayfly nymphs, mosquito larvae, and black fly larvae.
 Instead of using modified limbs or mouthparts, some caddisfly larvae produce nets of silk used for filter feeding.